 Greek coffee is a strong brew, served with foam on the top and the grounds in the bottom of the cup.
-Although it can be made in a different pot, the traditional small pot shown here is best.
-It allows the proper amount of foam and this adds to the unique taste.
+Although it can be made in a specialized pot, the traditional small pot shown here is best.
+It allows the proper amount of foam, which adds to the unique taste.

 What You'll Need

 - Sugar (optional)

 - Demitasse cups